 Another big difference: if you get a bank loan and the business fails, you still have to pay it back.
 The angel investor is taking the risk with you; if you lose money, they lose money.
 If you do decide to go the bank route:

 - Choose a bank you have a relationship with already.
-This familiarity could help you get better terms (e.g., lower rates and fees) as well as a higher level of personalized customer service.
+This familiarity could help you get better terms (e.g. lower rates and fees) as well as a higher level of personalised customer service.

 - Look into loans backed by the Small Business Administration (SBA).
 SBA loans have flexible terms, low rates and they guarantee up to 85% of loans of $150,000 or less, and 75% of loans of more than $150,000.
 That sweetens the pot for banks who may not otherwise lend you money.